AP Top 25 Takeaways: Should Georgia still be No. 1? Leaving Prime behind; Hard to take USC seriously | Federal News Network

 No. 2 Michigan hammered Nebraska, and have yet to be tested but the best opponent the Wolverines have faced is Rutgers (4-1).

 No. 3 Texas?
 Maybe.
 The Longhorns beat Alabama and other than a sluggish start against Wyoming the next week, have been rolling ever since.
 Kansas hung around on the scoreboard for a little while, but it really wasn’t close Saturday in Austin.
-Texas outgained the Jayhawks 661-260.
+Texas outgained the Jayhawks 661-260 and set up a battle of unbeatens next week against No. 14 in the final Big 12 edition of the Red River Rivalry.

+The Longhorns and Sooners will meet with both undefeated for the first time since 2011.

+No. 4 Ohio State won’t jump to No. 1 during an off week.

 The Bulldogs are probably safe for now and they’ll have a chance next week against unbeaten Kentucky to re-assert themselves.